Saartje87/pbjs-0.6/docs/PB-$.md

 ---

 ### closest

+Matches self and then the parent nodes trough a CSS expresion until the expresion matches, body or the max iterations (second argument) is reached.

 Bubbles up the dom three for a max iterations or when it matches the given selector.
 Returns element if found null otherwise.